 BA/BS in Music

-Bachelor of Science/Arts in Music
+Bachelor of Arts/Science in Music

 A liberal arts degree with a significant component of electives designed for students who desire a broad base of knowledge.
-The Bachelor of Arts in Music includes foreign language requirements.
+The Bachelor of Arts in music includes foreign language requirements.

 AS in Music